perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 **Question:** Define the **chain of custody**
 - **Answer:**
-	1. Route that evidence takes from
+	1. Route that evidence takes from time it is found till case is closed or goes to court

+**Question:**